Jessicashinjo/python-milestones/02-command-line-applications/exercises/CLI_SHARP-SHAPES.md

     1. etc..
 1. After basic size information is entered, the program will output circumference/area/volume of the shape, and the number of sides for the shape.

+> **Note:** Keep your code DRY.
+Class inheritance can definitely be used to your advantage in this exercise.

 ##### Step 1 Example

 ```bash